Security

 The Bottom Line

 Ransomware is preventable.
 Regular backups, updated software, strong passwords, and email vigilance block the vast majority of attacks.
-Invest time in prevention now — the alternative is losing your files permanently.
+Invest time in prevention now — the alternative is losing your files permanently or paying criminals with no guarantee of recovery.
+The tools and habits described above cost nothing but time, while the cost of a successful ransomware attack can be catastrophic.

 securityransomwaremalwarebackup